Impact of black hole spin on low-mass black hole-neutron star mergers: Results

 \subsection{System dynamics and ejected matter properties}

-We define the \gls{NS} as tidally disrupted if the density of the matter around the \gls{BH} exceeds $\qty{1e6}{\gram\per\centi\metre\cubed}$.
+We define the \gls{NS} as tidally disrupted if, in the post-merger phase, the maximum rest-mass density within a coordinate sphere of radius $\qty{150}{\kilo\metre}$ centered on the \gls{BH} remnant exceeds $\qty{6.2e6}{\gram\per\centi\metre\cubed}$.
+This corresponds to three orders of magnitude above the atmosphere density. \cref{fig:2d} shows that the maximum rest-mass density of this matter is significantly higher than this threshold, reaching at least \qty{e11}{\gram\per\centi\metre\cubed}.
 According to this definition, tidal disruption occurs in all our simulations, which is expected for systems with such small mass ratios~\citep{foucartlowmass, matur2024tab,martineau2024tab}.
-As anticipated, the severity of the disruption increases with higher black hole spin, resulting in denser and hotter baryonic matter remaining outside the black hole, as shown in~\cref{fig:2d}.
-To better quantify this effect, we calculate the properties of the ejected matter and the disc.
+As anticipated, the severity of the disruption increases with higher black hole spin, resulting in denser and hotter baryonic matter remaining outside the black hole, as shown in~\cref{fig:2d}.~\footnote{The rest-mass density plots are produced using \texttt{PyCactus}~\citep{pycactus}.} To better quantify this effect, we calculate the properties of the ejected matter and the disc.
 As described in~\cref{sec:numericalmethods}, we extract ejecta properties at radial distances of $\qty{150}{\km}$ and $\qty{300}{\km}$.
-While we track ejecta velocities at both radii, we focus our extraction on $\qty{7}{\ms}$ after the merger.
+Since the matter does not reach the detector immediately after being ejected, tracking its radial velocity is crucial.
+For each detector, we account for the corresponding retarded time and then evaluate the ejecta properties accordingly.

 A summary of the properties of the different ejecta components is presented in~\cref{table:finalproperties300}.
 In the following discussion, we concentrate on the properties measured at a radius of $\qty{300}{\km}$.

+Before proceeding, we would like to mention the convergence test results for the \texttt{Q2.6a0} and \texttt{Q2.6a08} models.
+While the error for \texttt{Q2.6a0} is consistent with previous work~\citep{massejection}, the error remains large for the \texttt{Q2.6a08} model.
+In particular, the errors in the total dynamical ejecta mass and the fast-moving ejecta are significant, whereas $Y_{e}$ and the mass of the fallback material show convergence.
+Therefore, we exclude this outlier model, \texttt{Q2.6a08}, from the relevant plots.

+Looking at the mass-weighted $Y_{\mathrm{e}}$, we find that the relative error in the \texttt{Q2.6a0} model is at most $\sim 4.6$ per cent, whereas the relative error in the \texttt{Q2.6a08} model is negligible.
+Therefore, the most reliable parameter in our simulations is the mass-weighted $Y_{\mathrm{e}}$.
+Similarly, the mass-weighted velocity also converges with resolution, showing only $\sim 8$ per cent relative error.
+The relative error in the mass of the fallback material is at most $25$ per cent in both models.

+The relative error of the dynamical ejecta for the \texttt{Q2.6a0} model is approximately 45 per cent, which is comparable to the relative error reported in~\cite{massejection}.
+For the fast-moving ejecta, the relative error increases to 65 per cent.
+These values are reasonable given the very small ejecta masses.
+More robust results will require higher resolution simulations, which we leave for future work.